Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Introduction

-To address these challenges, we develop a novel hospitalization forecasting model based on deep learning with spatiotemporal features derived from social media friendship data.
-We leverage Facebook’s Social Connectedness Index (SCI), which is derived from aggregate social media friendship counts across spatial units, to capture potential interstate transmission.
-Our model operates at the spatial unit level, and not at the individual level, which mitigates concerns related to individual usage of Facebook.
-The high correlation of regional COVID-19 caseloads with SCI values has been shown in previous studies \citep{kuchler2022jue}, and another study showed that SCI is more predictive than SafeGraph’s cell-phone-based mobility data, albeit with a simpler tree-based ensemble model \citep{vahedi2021spatiotemporal}.
-While we acknowledge that no dataset is fully representative, Facebook’s SCI data remains one of the most comprehensive resources available for measuring regional connectivity and their impact on disease spread.
+To address these challenges, we developed a novel hospitalization forecasting model based on deep learning with spatiotemporal features derived from social media friendship data.
+Our model leverages Meta’s Social Connectedness Index (SCI), which is derived from aggregated social media friendship counts across spatial units, to capture potential interstate transmission.
+Because our model operates at the spatial unit level, rather than the individual level, it mitigates concerns related to individual Facebook usage.
+The high correlation of regional COVID-19 caseloads with SCI values has been shown in previous studies \citep{kuchler2022jue}, and another study found that SCI is more predictive than SafeGraph’s cell-phone-based mobility data, albeit with a simpler tree-based ensemble model \citep{vahedi2021spatiotemporal}.
+Although we acknowledge that no dataset is fully representative, Facebook’s SCI data remains one of the most comprehensive resources available for measuring regional connectivity and its impact on disease spread.

 The main contributions of this paper can be summarized as follows: